 So far, Ludwig knows the ASL signs for four agility obstacles he’s been working on, including “table.”
 When Amie holds her right forearm above her left (with both forearms parallel to the front of her body), Ludwig leaps onto a small platform.
 Here, he can practice other cues, like sit, down and stay, plus prepare for obstacles such as the dog walk (a raised walkway for which Amie uses the “walk” sign), the bar and the tunnel.

 Amie modified the signs for two more obstacles — the A-frame and the tire — to make them easier for Ludwig.
-For the A-frame, she tents the fingers of both hands into the shape the letter A, and for the tire she draws a circle in the air with her pointer fingers.
-This makes sense, she says, because, ASL is a very visual and contextual language, so the signs can look exactly like what they mean.
+For the A-frame, she tents the fingers of both hands into the shape of the letter A, and for the tire she draws a circle in the air with her pointer fingers.
+This makes sense, she says, because ASL is a very visual and contextual language, so the signs can look exactly like what they mean.